-As a result of the 2021 change in the Presidential Administration, the June 2021 appointment of a new Acting Director of the FHFA who has also been nominated to become the full-time Director, and the 2021 U.S. Supreme Court decision that allows the President to remove the FHFA Director at will, it is uncertain what role the GSEs, FHA and private capital, including private mortgage insurance, will play in the residential housing finance system in the future.
+It is uncertain what role the GSEs, FHA and private capital, including private mortgage insurance, will play in the residential housing finance system in the future.
 The timing and impact on our business of any resulting changes are uncertain.
 Many of the proposed changes would require Congressional action to implement and it is difficult to estimate when Congressional action would be final and how long any associated phase-in period may last.

-Reinsurance may not always be available or affordable.
+Reinsurance may not always be available or its cost may increase.

-We have in place QSR and XOL reinsurance transactions providing various amounts of coverage on 92% of our risk in force as of March 31, 2022.
-As of March 31, 2022, our QSR transactions with unaffiliated reinsurers cover most of our insurance written from 2013 through 2016 and 2019 through 2023, and smaller portions of our insurance written prior to 2013 and from 2024 through 2025.
-The weighted average coverage percentage of our QSR transactions was 30%, based on risk in force as of March 31, 2022.
-Our XOL transactions in place as of March 31, 2022 provided XOL reinsurance coverage for a portion of the risk associated with certain mortgage insurance policies having insurance coverage in force dates from July 1, 2016 through March 31, 2019 and January 1, 2020 through May 28, 2021, all dates inclusive.
-The XOL transactions were entered into with special purpose insurers that issued notes linked to the reinsurance coverage ("Insurance Linked Notes" or "ILNs").
+We have in place QSR and XOL reinsurance transactions providing various amounts of coverage on 94% of our risk in force as of June 30, 2022.
+Refer to Note 4 - "Reinsurance" and "Consolidated Results of Operations - Reinsurance Transactions" in Part I, Items 1 and 2, respectively, of our Quarterly Report on Form 10-Q for more information about coverage under our reinsurance transactions.
 The reinsurance transactions reduce the tail-risk associated with stress scenarios.
 As a result, they reduce the capital that we are required to hold to support the risk and they allow us to earn higher returns on our business than we would without them.
-However, reinsurance may not always be available to us or available on similar terms, the quota share reinsurance transactions subject us to counterparty credit risk, and the GSEs may change the credit they allow under the PMIERs for risk ceded under our reinsurance transactions.
-In the first quarter of 2022, our access to XOL reinsurance through the ILN market was temporarily disrupted and the terms under which we were able to access that market were less attractive than in the past due to volatility stemming from circumstances such as higher interest rates, increased inflation and Russia's invasion of Ukraine.
-In April 2022 we completed an XOL transaction in the ILN market.
-If we are unable to obtain reinsurance for NIW, the capital required to support our NIW will increase and our returns may decrease absent an increase in our premium rates.
+However, reinsurance may not always be available to us or available on similar terms, the reinsurance transactions subject us to counterparty credit risk, and the GSEs may change the credit they allow under the PMIERs for risk ceded under our reinsurance transactions.
+Most of our XOL transactions were entered into in capital market transactions with special purpose insurers that issued notes linked to the reinsurance coverage ("Insurance Linked Notes" or "ILNs").
+Our access to XOL reinsurance through the ILN market may be disrupted and the terms under which we are able to access that market may be less attractive than in the past due to volatility stemming from circumstances such as higher interest rates, increased inflation and the Russia-Ukraine war.
+If we are unable to obtain reinsurance for our insurance written, the capital required to support our insurance written will not be reduced as discussed above and our returns may decrease absent an increase in our premium rates.
 An increase in our premium rates may lead to a decrease in our NIW.